Linear response beyond hydrodynamic poles: Hydrodynamics of a single conserved current Hydrodynamics of a single U(1) conserved current

 {\ Again, we emphasise the important role of an overall $\vec{k}^2$ in the residue of the diffusive pole in \eqref{Eq:Infiniteseries}.
 Working at $\vec{k} = \vec{0}$, there is no evidence of a diffusive pole in the correlator, instead $\sigma^{ij}(\omega,0)$ is a holomorphic function.
 Similarly, the small frequency expansion of $\sigma^{ij}(\omega,\vec{k} \neq 0)$ has the form

 In other words, it too is a holomorphic function with no apparent pole in the longitudinal term for all $|\vec{k}|>0$.
 Notice that as $f_{(\mathrm{L})}(\vec{k}^2)$ is finite as $\vec{k} \rightarrow 0$, the radius of convergence of the longitudinal series in small frequency goes to zero as $\vec{k} \rightarrow \vec{0}$ i.e. it is dictated by the position of the diffusive pole.
-This behaviour of the small frequency series is the smoking gun of a diffusive pole.
+This behaviour of the small frequency series is the smoking gun of a diffusive pole.}

-To summarise the point we are trying to make here: the diffusive pole is in fact a non-perturbative object in small frequency; it's presence can only be detected from $\sigma^{ij}(\omega,\vec{k})$ at small frequency by summing the entire series.}
+{\ To summarise the point we are trying to make here: the diffusive pole is in fact a non-perturbative object in small frequency; it's presence can only be detected from $\sigma^{ij}(\omega,\vec{k})$ at small frequency by summing the entire series.
+For systems with finite DC conductivities, there is no evidence of a diffusive pole in $\sigma^{ij}(\omega,\vec{0})$.
+For systems with infinite DC conductivities, the situation is more subtle for $\vec{k}=0$ with the small frequency expansion of $\sigma^{ij}(\omega,\vec{0})$ introducing a non-perturbative $1/\omega$ term.}

 {\ Continuing in this vein, we have written our holomorphic functions in \eqref{Eq:Infiniteseries} as series in small $\omega$ with intent.
 The reason is that generally these will have finite radii of convergence (even at $\vec{k}^2=0$).
 For the holographic theories we will be interested in, this finite radius indicates the appearance of a new pole (see figure \ref{fig:christmastree}) \cite{Withers_2018,Grozdanov:2019kge,Jansen:2020hfd,Abbasi:2020ykq}.
-To continue the conductivity to frequencies beyond the pole, and thus cover a larger part of the real frequency axis with our approximation, we must resum the series to produce
+To continue the conductivity to frequencies beyond this new pole, and thus cover a larger part of the real frequency axis with our approximation, we must resum the series to produce

 We note that spatial rotation invariance requires that

 but at non-zero $\vec{k}$ the residues, poles and holomorphic terms can evolve differently in the longitudinal and transverse sectors.}

 {\ The structure of the expression given in \eqref{Eq:Resummed2} is a Mittag-Leffler representation of $\sigma^{ij}(\omega,\vec{k})$ \cite{Conway}.
 The Mittag-Leffler form of a meromorphic function on an open disc of the complex frequency plane ($D_{\mathrm{R}}$) is the representation of that function as the sum over its isolated poles lying in $D_{\mathrm{R}}$ plus a holomorphic function.
 Most importantly to our analysis - the Mittag-Leffler expansion of a given meromorphic function is both unique and exact.
 If we can reproduce the Mittag-Leffler expansion inside a disc, we know everything it is possible to know about the function on that disc.}